Mapping TASEP back in time: Introduction

 The goal of our work is to present a new surprising property of the family of TASEP distributions $\left\{ \upmu_t \right\}_{t\ge0}$.
 We show that the distributions $\upmu_t$ are coupled in the reverse time direction by a time-homogeneous Markov process with local interactions (the interaction strength depends on the location in the system).
 Let us now describe this backwards dynamics.

 Denote by $\mathcal{C}$ the (countable) space of configurations on $\mathbb{Z}$ which differ from the step configuration by finitely many TASEP jumps.\footnote{In other words, $\mathcal{C}$ consists of configurations $\{x_1>x_2>x_3>\ldots \}\subset\mathbb{Z}$ which possess a rightmost particle $x_1$, and such that $x_N=-N$ for all $N$ large enough.} Consider the continuous-time Markov chain on $\mathcal{C}$ which evolves as follows.
 At each hole there is an independent exponential clock whose rate is equal to the number of particles to the right of this hole.
 When the clock at a hole rings, the leftmost of the particles that are to the right of the hole instantaneously jumps into this hole (in particular, the particles almost surely jump to the left).
-See \Cref{fig:intro_BHP} for an illustration.
-Note that for configurations in $\mathcal{C}$, almost surely at any time moment at most one particle can move because there are only finitely many holes with nonzero rate.
+See \Cref{fig:intro_BHP} for an illustration or \eqref{eq:BHP_gen} for a description of the generator.
+Note that, for configurations in $\mathcal{C}$, almost surely at most one particle can move at any time moment because there are only finitely many holes with nonzero rate.

-The jumping mechanism described above has the following features: \begin{itemize} \item gaps attract neighboring particles from the right; \item the rate of attraction is proportional to the size of the gap; \item the jumping particle lands inside the gap uniformly at random. \end{itemize} The same features of the jumping mechanism appear in the well-known continuous-space Hammersley process \cite{hammersley1972few}, \cite{aldous1995hammersley}.
+The jumping mechanism described above has the following features: \begin{itemize} \item gaps attract neighboring particles from the right; \item the rate of attraction is proportional to the size of the gap; \item the jumping particle lands inside the gap uniformly at random. \end{itemize} The same features of the jumping mechanism appear in the well-known continuous-space Hammersley process \cite{hammersley1972few}, \cite{aldous1995hammersley}, and the discrete-space Hammersley process \cite{ferrari1996}, \cite{FerrariMartin2005}.
 For this reason we call our Markov process (which evolves in the discrete space) the \emph{backwards Hammersley-type process}, or BHP, for short.
 Note that compared to the well-known continuous-space Hammersley process, our BHP is \emph{space-inhomogeneous}: the jump rate at a hole also depends on the number of particles to the right of it.
 The evolutions of the interface under TASEP and the BHP are given in \Cref{fig:TASEP_BHP}.

 Let $\{\mathbf{L}_\tau\}_{\tau\in \mathbb{R}_{\ge0}}$ be the Markov semigroup of the BHP defined in \Cref{sub:intro_BHP}.
 That is, $\mathbf{L}_\tau(\mathbf{x},\mathbf{y})$, $\mathbf{x}, \mathbf{y}\in \mathcal{C}$, is the probability that the particle configuration is $\mathbf{y}$ at time $\tau$ given that it started at $\mathbf{x}$ at time $0$ (here we use the fact that BHP is time-homogeneous).